-Criminal exploitation of children and vulnerable adults is a geographically widespread form of harm that is a typical feature of county lines activity.
+Criminal exploitation of children and adults at risk is a geographically widespread form of harm that is a typical feature of county lines activity.
 It is a harm which is relatively little known about or recognised by those best placed to spot its potential victims.

 County lines is the police term for urban gangs supplying drugs to suburban areas and market and coastal towns using dedicated mobile phone lines or "deal lines".
-It involves child criminal exploitation (CCE) as gangs use children and vulnerable people to move drugs and money.
-Gangs establish a base in the market location, typically by taking over the homes of local vulnerable adults by force or coercion in a practice referred to as 'cuckooing'.
+It involves child criminal exploitation (CCE) as gangs use children and adults to move drugs and money.
+Gangs establish a base in the market location, typically by taking over the homes of local adults who they identify as being vulnerable to exploitation by force or coercion in a practice referred to as 'cuckooing'.

 County lines is a major, cross-cutting issue involving drugs, violence, gangs, safeguarding, criminal and sexual exploitation, modern slavery, and missing persons; and the response to tackle it involves the police, the National Crime Agency, a wide range of Government departments, local government agencies and VCS (voluntary and community sector) organisations.
-County lines activity and the associated violence, drug dealing and exploitation has a devastating impact on young people, vulnerable adults and local communities.
+County lines activity and the associated violence, drug dealing, and exploitation has a devastating impact on young people, adults, and local communities.